A Survey on Group Fairness in Federated Learning: Challenges, Taxonomy of Solutions and Directions for Future Research: Background

 The types of metrics conditioned on the decision reflect fairness in a way that individuals with the same decision would have had similar outcomes, regardless of whether they belonged to the protect or unprotected group \cite{catalogue-metrics}.

 \paragraph{Performance-based}

-Performance-based fairness metrics are derived from the confusion matrix but are not conditioned on solely the outcome or the decision.
+Performance-based fairness metrics are derived from the confusion matrix but are not conditioned on solely the outcome ($Y$) or the decision ($\hat{Y}$).
 For instance, Overall Accuracy Equality \cite{fairness-criminal-justice} is achieved when the prediction accuracy is equal across groups, meaning that the probability of correctly classifying an individual (whether they belong to the positive or negative class) is the same for all sensitive groups.
 Another metric is F1-score Equality, which requires the F1-score, a balance between precision and recall, to be equal across groups.
-This ensures that the trade-off between false positives and false negatives is the same for all sensitive groups.

 These performance-based metrics assess fairness by ensuring that the model's overall predictive performance does not disproportionately favor any particular group.